Monday, April 15, 2013

 Last year, Socola Chocolate created a truffle to mark the day: THE INEVITABLE EDIBLE Truffle.
 Perfect for Tax Day.
 It's a dark chocolate truffle made with Santa Rosa's Moonlight Brewing Company's Death & Taxes Stout.

 Socola is a San Francisco artisan chocolate company, the brain child of sisters Wendy and Susan Lieu.
 Their truffles feature flavors from burnt caramel with sea salt to sriracha (Sriracha Flying Rooster Chocolate Truffles--my favorite!).

-After meeting with Moonlight brewer Brian Hunt at the Fancy Food Show in January, the Lieu sisters developed a truffle that features the regional favorite Death and Taxes.
+After meeting with Moonlight brewer Brian Hunt at the Fancy Food Show, the Lieu sisters developed a truffle that features the regional favorite Death and Taxes.
 The Inevitable Edible has a smooth center robed with dark chocolate.
 The beer flavor in Death and Taxes is subtle.
-I tasted this Incredible Edible at the San Francisco International Chocolate Salon.
-Excellent.
 If you need a stronger beer flavor to get you through tax day, try their Guinness Truffle.

 A little history of the Lieu sisters from their website:

 Wendy, the older of the two sisters and is Sôcôla’s chief Chocolatier.
 A pastry school graduate, Wendy began experimenting with Klutz's Cookbook for Kids at age nine and with truffles recipes at age nineteen.
 She holds a degree in managerial economics from UC Davis and works as a consultant in San Francisco, but chocolate is where the heart is: mostly self-taught, she finds that her thoughts wander frequently now to new truffle recipes, and she’s even begun dreaming up ganache concoctions in her sleep.